markmansour/youtube-transcript-mcp-server/README.md

 ## Use
 Use a prompt in the following format:

-> Download the transcript for https://www.youtube.com/watch?v=QGzgsSXdPjo
+> Download the transcript for https://www.youtube.com/watch?v=QGzgsSXdPjo.
+Use the MCP server.

 ## Motivation